Can we shrink our energy footprint?

 Can such a transition be achieved?
 The researchers believe it can, through two routes - the comprehensive and urgent development and use of new technology, and the equally urgent and comprehensive flattening out of the grotesque inequalities which exist globally.
 In an associated article, one of the study's authors describes this as "radical action on all fronts"

 The scale of this enterprise is huge.
-For instance, in order to realise the benefits of new technology and design, the study assumes that all housing and public buildings such as schools and hospitals are replaced with energy-efficient stock by 2050 (it doesn't calculate the contribution of this building programme to carbon emissions - construction currently accounts for about a sixth of climate emissions).
+For instance, in order to realise the benefits of new technology and design, the study assumes that all housing and public buildings such as schools and hospitals are replaced with energy-efficient stock by 2050, a scenario which appears at present highly unlikely.
 In regard to transport, it combines an "ambitious" vision for the use of public transportation with the assumption that current projections of the maximum energy efficiency of vehicles are met (the authors note that this assumes all the associated cost and other obstacles are overcome).

 Floors and ceilings